 In the end, the Legal Metrology Act covering packaging goods is covered by a vast number of details and is complex.
 It is difficult for businesses dealing with packaging goods to operate in accordance with the act.

-A legal metrology consultant has vast knowledge and experience.
+A legal metrology registration consultant has vast knowledge and experience.
 With the involvement in a wide number of cases, a consultant can help you with compliance and advice you through complex matters.